rishabgupta94/Portfolio/README.md

 **4. UNB Data Visualization** -
 A national Data Visualization competition hosted by University of New Brunswick.
 With the power of open data and using the bicycle dataset, a recommendation was communicated on the idea to make Fredericton a less car relient city.

+---

+## Competitions

-**13. International Business Analytics Challenge** -
+**1. International Business Analytics Challenge** -
 The aim of the competition was to derive strategic business insights from the given AIESEC's data.
 The two main questions were answered: 1) How to increase the number of exchange opportunities posted by organizations?
 2) How to increase the proportion of posted opportunities that find a suitable candidate.
 A recommendation system was built to improve the existing system for higher proportion of realizations.

+**2. Halifax Innovation Challenge** -
+Awarded first prize for solving a real world problem and coming up with an innovative solution to help the current transportation problems of congestion, poor connectivity, time delays, etc. in Halifax.

+---

 ## Statistics

 **1. Firestone Canada Inc.** -

-• Retailing, marketing
+* Retailing, marketing
-• Probability estimation, probability distribution and expected value
+* Probability estimation, probability distribution and expected value
-• Business risk
+* Business risk
-• Integrating strategies in marketing, operations and finance
+* Integrating strategies in marketing, operations and finance

 **2. Elite Rent-a-Car** -

-• Retailing, financial analysis
+* Retailing, financial analysis
-• Data analysis: estimation of probabilities from a histogram
+* Data analysis: estimation of probabilities from a histogram
-• Breakeven analysis: variable cost and fixed cost
+* Breakeven analysis: variable cost and fixed cost
-• Comparing financing alternatives → developing optimal strategy
+* Comparing financing alternatives → developing optimal strategy

 **3. Understanding Political Polls** -

-• Poll, survey, marking, data collection and analysis
+* Poll, survey, marking, data collection and analysis
-• Basic statistical Inference
+* Basic statistical Inference
-• Concepts in sampling ( sampling size, errors, etc)
+* Concepts in sampling ( sampling size, errors, etc)

 **4. City Center Hospital** -

-• Healthcare, IT application, Knowledge transfer measurement
+* Healthcare, IT application, Knowledge transfer measurement
-• Research question formulation
+* Research question formulation
-• Hypothesis testing and interpretation
+* Hypothesis testing and interpretation

 **5. Lanco Catalogue Sales** -

-• Retailing, marking, inventory management
+* Retailing, marking, inventory management
-• Contingency table
+* Contingency table
-• Skills in regression – clustering
+* Skills in regression – clustering
-• Model built and analysis
+* Model built and analysis

 **6. Orion Bus Industries** -

-• Bidding, sales & marketing, pricing, integrating operations
+* Bidding, sales & marketing, pricing, integrating operations
-• Decision analysis
+* Decision analysis
-• Regression: using of dummy variables
+* Regression: using of dummy variables

 **7. Brand Equity** -

-• Marketing, consumer behavior analysis
+* Marketing, consumer behavior analysis
-• Crosstab, ANOVA and MANOVA
+* Crosstab, ANOVA and MANOVA
-• Hypothesis Testing → Decision data collection and analysis
+* Hypothesis Testing → Decision data collection and analysis

 **8. Container Transportation Company** -

-• Linear Optimization
+* Linear Optimization
-• Decision Analysis (Demand Estimation)
+* Decision Analysis (Demand Estimation)
-• Model building: initial setup, test and improve, interpretation
+* Model building: initial setup, test and improve, interpretation